GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 2. Granting irrevocable and perpetual rights to the Project Owner, Foundation, or Entity to create and distribute collective works and derivative works of any contribution to this project.
 3. Granting the above irrevocable and perpetual rights to the Project Owner, Foundation, or Entity under any license decided by them.

-The contributor should also identify their contributions to the project in the source code by adding the following comment to their contributions:
+The contributor should also identify their contributions to the project in the source code.
+This can be achieved by adding the following next to the authors name and/or contact information in the header comment listing the authors:

 ---

-Changes to this file have been made as follows:
+[Author - Contact - Licensed to [Project Name] under a Contributor License Agreement]

+---

+This can also be accomplished by adding, or modifying current comments to fit, a comment similar to the example below:

+---

-[Year/Month/Day] [Author Name] Licensed to [Project Name] under a Contributor License Agreement.
-[Brief description of the change].
+[Year/Month/Day] - [Author - Contact] - Licensed to [Project Name] under a Contributor License Agreement - [Brief description of the change].

 ---